Exterior or ISE Lab.

 Student at desk with laptop evaluating data

-The Master of Science (MS) in Interdisciplinary Evaluation Science is an interdisciplinary program intended to prepare students to contribute to human service, education, public policy, health, and other program and policy areas through thoughtful, effective, and ethical use of evaluation models and methods.
+The program fills the growing need for solid, science-based assessments of social policies by preparing students to contribute to human service, education, public policy, health and other program and policy areas through the thoughtful, effective and ethical use of evaluation models and methods.

 SEE PROGRAM DETAILS